TeskaLabs/asab-webui/doc/asab-config.md

 - **type** is the name of the section
 - **config** is the name of the configuration

+Configuration, which will not fit the schema will fall into adHoc value/section, which is strictly read-only.

 ### Basic config and schema example for Section properties